luciasalar/suicideDetection/README.md

 * senti_value: This file read each user post and assign the sentiment value for each file to prepare it for next step of feature construction.

+*  	reddit_scrape: This script read each user's postlist and provide the list of commenters.